0xHarrington/RocketInsight/backend/README.md

 ### Before running seed.py:

-Ensure that the .env file with the API key exists in the same subdirectory as user_history.py.
+Ensure that the `.env` file with the API key exists in the same subdirectory as `user_history.py`.

-Also, create a db_backups subdirectory in the backend root if no such directory already exists.
+Also, create a `db_backups` subdirectory in the `backend` root if no such directory already exists.

 ## Contribution